 I’ve always loved cars.
 My first interests were the cars I saw everyday, the Mustangs, Camaro and Daytona’s of my pre teen years.
-Later as I neared the age where I might finally get my own car, reliability had become as important a factor as performance and design.
-That single requirement for a real world purchase counted out many European and American offerings I liked as a child.
-That’s when the imagination and solid engineering of Japanese cars that would get my attention.
+Later as I neared the age when I might finally get my own car, reliability had become as important a factor as performance and looks.
+That single requirement for a real world purchase counted out many European and American offerings I liked as a child (sorry Alfa GTV6).
+That’s about when the imagination and solid engineering of Japanese cars would get my attention.
 The Japanese were in full assault mode with noteworthy cars in nearly every segment by the time I graduated high school in 1984.
-Though it would be well into college, my first car would end up being one of the standard bearers in the subcompact market: the Honda Civic.
+Though it would be well into college that I get my first car, a standard bearer in the subcompact market: the Honda Civic.

 As nice as the Civic 1300 seemed as a first car, it was the more flashy ones that I day dreamed about.
 One of them was the Toyota Celica.
 The Celica was once called the Japanese Mustang.
-I always thought that was a bit insulting, but I would learn why that label stuck for so long in its early years (to the Celica’s credit).
+I always thought that was a bit insulting considering how crappy non SVO Mustangs were then, but I would learn why that label stuck for so long in its early years (to the Celica’s credit).

 By it’s third generation it had moved a bit further from the American pony car model.
 Code named A60, the platform was still rear wheel drive.
 The Celica had a rather large four cylinder engine.
 For the longest time its 2.4 liters of displacement made just under 100 hp.
 Called LASRE (Lightweight Advanced Super Response Engine), the 2.4 would stay with American Celicas throughout the third generation.
 Probably fitted to American bound cars due to torque expectations and emissions compliance.
 After all it was a holdover from the previous Celica.

-The Celica Supra, a V6 DOHC powered version of the A60 with a stretched nose and different front end treatment was still offered, but was being marketed separately from the four cylinder Celica ST, GT and GT-S.
+The Celica Supra, a inline 6 cylinder DOHC powered version of the A60 with a stretched nose and different front end treatment was still offered, but was being marketed separately from the four cylinder Celica ST, GT and GT-S.